-(The marks in internal evaluation and end examination shall be shown separately in the marks memorandum)
+The marks in internal evaluation and end examination shall be shown separately in the memorandum of marks.

-8.0 WITH-HOLDING OF RESULTS:
+8.0 WITHHOLDING OF RESULTS

-If the candidate has not paid any dues to the university or if any case of in-discipline is pending against him, the result of the candidate will be withheld and he will not be allowed into the next higher semester.
-The issue of the degree is liable to be withheld in such cases.
+If the student has not paid the dues, if any, to the university or if any case of indiscipline is pending against him, the result of the student will be withheld and he will not be allowed into the next semester.
+His degree will be withheld in such cases.

-9.0 TRANSITORY REGULATIONS:
+9.0 TRANSITORY REGULATIONS